Yebin12/chatbot-front/README.md

-# Chatbot Project Front End Ver.
+# Chatbot Project Front End ver.
 ## How to run
 You can easily open the html file with following two ways:
 1. Open with  any web browser like Chrome, Firefox, or Safari by right clicking index.html file